 Light Up Your Facility with Metal Craft

 Metal Craft Spinning & Stamping builds everything from custom fixtures to lighting reflectors for a variety of commercial lighting applications.
 Our decades of metal forming experience mean that we have the know-how to perfect any lighting design to your specifications.
-We operate with CNCs, hand lathes, hydroform machines, and hydraulic presses to deliver top-quality products.
+We operate with CNCs, hand lathes and hydraulic presses to deliver top-quality products.

 If you would like to learn more about our commercial lighting metal-forming capabilities, contact us and request a free quote today.